jjovelc/LongshanksNeonateLim/README.md

 trinotate_report_table.xlsx
 (a table with annotations for each transcript that could be annotated)

-Trinity.fasta.transdecoder_complete_with_annotation.fasta
+longShank_RNAspades_assembly.fa.transdecoder_complete_with_annotation.fasta
 (All nuleotide reads that could be annotated)

-Trinity.fasta.transdecoder_complete_with_annotation.faa
+longShank_RNAspades_assembly.fa.transdecoder_complete_with_annotation.faa
 (All protein reads that could be annotated)

-Annotated sequences were aligned agains the `Bos_taurus.ARS-UCD1.2.cdna.all.fa` transcriptome and transcripts that did not aligned that reference were labelled as novel transcripts.
-Those are stored in file: `Trinity.fasta.transdecoder_complete_with_annotation_novel.fasta`.
+Annotated sequences were aligned agains the `Mus_musculus.GRCm39.cdna.all.fa` transcriptome and transcripts that did not aligned that reference were labelled as novel transcripts.
+Those are stored in file: `longShank_putative_novel_transcripts.fasta`.

-However, it is important to notice that even when those transcripts aligned to the cow transcriptome with some similarity and significant e-value it does noe mean that the could not align with higher similarity to the reindeer actual transcriptome.